Depending on the event, some features might not be available to you.

 We recommend using Google Chrome as your browser to ensure stable and consistent access to the virtual rooms.
-The web app is compatible with the latest versions of Google Chrome, Firefox and Microsoft Edge.
+The web app is compatible with the latest versions of Google Chrome and Microsoft Edge.
 The web app is not compatible with Internet Explorer.

 Do I need special equipment or software to participate in the virtual event?

 Attendees do not need to download any software or use special equipment.

 If a Virtual Room is enabled for a session, you will find one of the following buttons on the session detail page:

 Virtual room is closed: When the virtual room is closed, the chair has yet to open the room for the attendees.
 This is like when the doors are still closed during a live event.